 - "The area features tranquil ancient woodland, nationally significant areas of lowland meadows, and traditional orchards that support veteran trees, known to be a stronghold for the population of noble chafer beetle (vulnerable in the UK).
 Wood pasture and parkland, with fine specimens of veteran trees, are linked by ancient speciesrich hedgerows, which also support some important veteran hedgerow trees; - Hop fields and a distinctive square-topped, local type of hop kiln are evidence of the long history of hop growing around the fringes of the area; and - The area features sparsely populated hamlets, isolated churches, small manor houses and local country houses within parks.
 Most hamlets are dominated by buildings built using local reddish brown and grey sandstones.
 Timberframe building tradition can be seen particularly clearly in the late medieval building of Lower Brockhampton House.
 The settlements are connected by a network of narrow, commonly deeply sunken lanes, a notable historical feature throughout".

 3.3.
 Character assessment

-Three distinct areas of townscape character have been identified within the Stoke Lacy Neighbourhood Plan Area and the boundaries used are for the AECOM character assessment only.

-These include: Stoke Lacy Conservation Area and Village, Stoke Cross and the Outer Neighbourhood Plan
+Three distinct areas of townscape character have been identified within the Stoke Lacy Neighbourhood Plan Area; Stoke Lacy Conservation Area and Village, Stoke Cross and the Outer Neighbourhood Plan Area (Figure 3).

-Conservation Area